capotej/capotej.github.com/source/_posts/2012-1-25-finagle-with-scala-bootstrapper.markdown

 categories:
 ---

- ### Finagle with scala-bootstrapper
-January 25 2012,  9:45 AM by Julio Capote

 I've been fascinated by the concepts in[finagle](http://twitter.github.com/finagle/)  for some time, but being a scala noob, I never knew how to bootstrap a finagle project.
 Turns out twitter has a gem, [scala-bootstrapper](https://github.com/twitter/scala-bootstrapper) , that generates a simple thirft based key/value store for you.
 There's even a[tutorial](http://twitter.github.com/scala_school/searchbird.html)  on how to extend the example project into a distributed search service.